R-a-Moore/intro_aws/README.md

 Accounting for any unexpected, unforseen scenarios, so that service is still delivered to the user.

+be the disaster operational mishap or a breach in security

 ![AWS S3 Bucket](https://user-images.githubusercontent.com/47668244/186163276-ae20abd6-f1bb-4b95-bab2-edec96bf6b6d.png)

 Ensures deployment is: